![]() |

 In his first fight after the scandalous defeat from Josh Taylor 15 months ago super lightweight Jack Catterall (27-1, 13 KOs) won by unanimous decision in a 10-round fight over Darragom Foley (22-5-1, 10 KOs) as part of the Lara Wood boxing evening at the AO Arena in Manchester, England.

-Jack Catterall's last fight took place against Darragh Foley on May 27, 2023, in Manchester, United Kingdom.
-He won by UD in the 10 round.
-That fight was 3 months and 25 days ago.
+Jack Catterall's last fight took place against Jorge Linares on Oct.
+21, 2023, in Liverpool, United Kingdom.
+He won by UD in the 12 round.
+That fight was 6 months and 13 days ago.

 Catterall was born in United Kingdom.